The ultimate guide to your best summer legs

 If you’re anything like us, you’ll have mixed feelings towards baring your legs.
-On the one hand, ditching tights, warmer weather, alfresco dining and a more relaxed style of dressing.
-But after a winter of covering up (with thanks to our best friends, denim and nylon), the de-fuzzing/moisturising/tanning ritual is always a shock to the system.
-In the name of summer body confidence, we’ve chatted to the experts about the most effective (and fuss-free) ways to get your pins looking their best.
+On the one hand, ditching tights – as one in three of us will already have been doing since early April – means warmer weather and a more relaxed style of dressing.
+But the de-fuzzing/moisturising/tanning ritual can seem like a bit of a hassle, and we’re not always sure if we’re doing it right.
+In the name of summer body confidence, we’ve chatted to the experts about the most effective (and fuss-free) ways to achieve your best legs for summer.

 To tan or not to tan?

 While there’s no shortage of pale-skinned beauty icons around – Emma Stone, we’re talking about you – a majority of us (six in 10) feel our legs look best when they’re tanned, according to a survey by, er, St Tropez.
 If this sounds like you, follow Fake Bake’s global creative consultant James Harknett’s tips for a flawless finish: ‘Always apply tanning product to legs first,’ he advises.
 ‘Ensure skin is cool and dry (you don’t want to apply tan after a hot shower), and stand in front of a mirror.’

 Begin by smoothing the product downwards, towards the feet.
 Harknett favours a mitt in order to prevent the fake tan getting all over your palms.
 ‘Once the tanning lotion or mousse is dry, use a make-up sponge or dry face cloth to buff over the ankle bone and feet to create a blended finish.
 Lastly, dust talc behind the knees, to prevent mottling while you walk.’